AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 Formal methods, as we name them, allow in computer science to rigorously, mathematically, reason about programs.
-There exist a lot of formal methods that can take place at different levels from program design to implementation, analysis and validation, and for all system that allow to manipulate information.
+There exist a lot of formal methods that can take place at different levels from program design to implementation, analysis and validation, and for all systems that allow to manipulate information.

 Here, we will focus on a method that allows to formally verify that our programs have only correct behaviors.
 We will use tools that are able to analyze a source